-The course website on OWL will be used extensively for course announcements, content delivery, assignment submissions, and grade management.
+Under the current pandemic concerns, the course website on OWL will be used extensively for course announcements, content delivery, assignment submissions, and grade management.
 You are responsible for checking OWL and your UWO email regularly for course communications.
 All course assignments will be submitted through OWL and plagiarism software will be used (Turnitin).